top of page

 A view to the west part of Lakagígar craters

 Lakagígar Craters is a row of volcanic craters that stretches for 25 kilometers and is located close to the western side of the Vatnajökull glacier in the Icelandic Highland.
-These craters were formed in 1783 during one of the largest eruptions in historical times, Skaftáreldar.
+These craters were formed in 1783 during one of the largest eruptions on our planet in historical times, Skaftáreldar.
 The eruption had catastrophic consequences for the people of Iceland.
 Tens of thousands of livestock were killed, and over ten thousand individuals, around 25% of the population at that time, lost their lives.
 This time was extremely difficult for Iceland, and it also affected people in many other countries.
 The Skaftáreldar eruption is believed to have killed more people worldwide than any other eruption in historical times.
 Some historians have even suggested that Skaftáreldar triggered the French Revolution, leading to crop failure in France, which worsened the already dire situation.
 It is considered the most extensive volcanic activity on the planet in the last 1000 years, and the lava that flowed from the craters covered nearly 600 square kilometers of land.
 Today, one can even drive through the lava on road nr.
 1, which is 40 kilometers south of the main craters, when heading east to the small village of Kirkjubæjarklaustur coming from Reykjavík.
 Even the well-known Eyjafjallajökull eruption and the recent small eruptions at the Reykjanes Peninsula are insignificant compared to the consequences of Skaftáreldar.
 Therefore, Lakagígar is more than just a natural wonder.
 It is also a historical site and a large-scale monument showcasing the power and consequences of Mother Nature.
 A drive to Lakagígar is an adventure.

 Map of Icelandic Highland